alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

 You don’t need a certificate to export:

-- crocodylia with source code D, with a uniquely marked, closed leg ring
+- crocodylia skin with source code D
 - animal by-products for scientific research or other non-commercial reasons

 ###Apply for an Article 10 certificate

 Fill in the [application form](https://www.gov.uk/government/publications/endangered-species-application-for-commercial-use) for the Article 10 certificate.

-Send it to <wildlife.licensing@apha.gsi.gov.uk>
+Email it to <wildlife.licensing@apha.gsi.gov.uk> or [post it to the Centre for International Trade Bristol](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#specialist-service-centres-ssc).

 Include any supporting documents that show you acquired the product legally, for example:

 - a copy of the import permit
 - a previous Article 10 certificate (use the yellow copy)

 The certificate costs £31.
-Find out how to pay for your application.

-You should get your certificate within 6 weeks.
+You should get your certificate within 15 days.

 ###Outside the EU